Notice on third party links

 Goldcorp partnered with St. Paul's Hospital Foundation to establish Canada’s only addiction medicine training program west of Ontario.
 The company's $3 million donation was dedicated to establishing the Goldcorp Fellowship in Addiction Medicine at St. Paul’s Hospital which will address a critical lack of skilled, specialized addiction medicine specialists in B.C. by providing training to 20 fellows over five years.
 The Fellowship will create the capacity to increase care and advance research to revolutionize public health and improve the health and lives for individuals and families struggling with mental health and addiction issues.

-To further its committment to mental health and additiction in Vancouver's Downtown Eastside (DTES) Goldcorp made a $2 million donation to support Vancouver Coastal Health’s Assertive Community Treatment program (ACT).
+To further its commitment to mental health and addiction in Vancouver's Downtown Eastside (DTES) Goldcorp made a $2 million donation to support Vancouver Coastal Health’s Assertive Community Treatment program (ACT).
 ACT is an intensive, 24-hour voluntary outreach mental health service that supports people in the DTES struggling with severe, persistent mental illness and addiction with the objective of helping them receive treatment, find sustainable housing, and secure meaningful employment.
-ACT has proven to be very successful in reducing frequencies of hospitalization, and improving people’s ability to live on their own
+Goldcorp also supports the VGH/UBC Hospital Foundation Gala, an event intended to raise money for research, equipment, and patient care.